stephanie-K/portfolio/README.md

-# portfolio
+# Portfolio
 This will be a simple website to illustrate my experience in UX Design.

-Using only CSS - No Javascript -
+Using only CSS with SASS - No Javascript -
 Accessible and responsive

 ---